Settlements

 -

-Choosing the option “No” - the agreement concerns a specific amount for the service, regardless of the number of employee work hours and days needed for completion.
+Choosing the “No” option - the contract concerns a specific amount for the service, regardless of the number of employee hours and days needed for completion.

 -